Guix266/robot-dominoes-CSIE5047-NTU-TW/README.md

 # Dobot Magician, Dominoes and Me

-This is the final project for the Fall 2019 Robotics course at NTU in which we taught a Dobot Magician robot arm to play dominoes with a human.
+This repo is the final project for the Fall 2019 Robotics course at NTU (Nationnal Taiwan University) in which we taught a Dobot Magician robot arm to play dominoes with a human.

 ## Key Modules